RAMINCNZ/webtrees-oauth2-client/README.md

 + For "Application type", select "Web application"
 + Enter a name
 + At "Authorised redirect URIs", press the "ADD URI" button
 + Enter the redirect URL and press the "CREATE" button.
-See chapter [General Configuration](#general-configuration) about how to get the redirect URL from the module settings.
+See chapter [General Configuration](#general-configuration) about how to get the redirect URL from the webtrees custom module settings.
 + From the pop window, copy the **Client ID** and the **Client secret**
 + Copy the client secret to a save place
-+ Open your webtrees config.ini.php file and insert the following lines:
++ Open your webtrees config.ini.php file and add the following lines (copy/paste to the end):
 ```PHP
 Google_clientId='xxx'
 Google_clientSecret='xxx'